 Open a Separate Bank Account

 It’s a good idea to have a separate bank account for your business no matter how you formed your private practice.
 A separate account makes it possible to keep track of your personal and business funds individually.
-However, if you incorporated your business or formed a LLC, a separate account is a necessity.
+However, if you incorporated your business or formed an LLC, a separate account is a necessity.

 I highly suggest having separate accounts for your personal and business account BUT with the same bank.
 This makes things so much easier if you need to jockey around money between your accounts.
-While as a LLC you cannot commingle your expenses – you can still transfer money legally among your accounts.
-Also by having separate accounts with the same bank it makes it easy to see your true income.
+While as an LLC you cannot commingle your expenses – you can still transfer money legally among your accounts.
+Also having separate accounts with the same bank it makes it easy to see your true income.
 If you are both employed and self-employed your bank account will often show two very different stories.

 For example – I have several accounts with Bank of America.
 Two worth noting are my personal checking and my business checking.
-My money earned from teaching goes into my personal account, while all of the monies received from my nutrition private practice go into my business checking account.
+My money earned from teaching goes into my personal account, while all of the money received from my nutrition private practice go into my business checking account.

 This is super important (because of my teaching status as an employee) my take-home pay is pre-taxed.
 Therefore, the money in my personal checking is all mine.
 However, this is not the case with my business checking account.

 My income from my practice isn’t taxed prior to it being deposited.
 I instead pay taxes on my practice’s earnings on a quarterly basis.
 Therefore, the money in my account is not always mine.
 This is because I still owe taxes on that money to the government.

 So it can be deceiving when you view the money in your accounts.
 You may think you are big pimpin’.
 However, a good portion of the money in my business account disappears when I go to make my quarterly tax payments.